By investing in particular global or local sectors, Australian investors aim to access companies operating in industries with strong growth potential.

 Sector ETFs offer investors a simple way to access particular areas of the global or local economy.

-In addition, ETFs can help to achieve diversified exposure to a sector without taking on significant stock-specific risk, because the fund invests in a portfolio of companies operating in a particular sector or industry within one trade.
+In addition, ETFs can help to achieve diversified exposure to a sector without taking on significant stock-specific risk, because the fund invests in a portfolio of companies operating in a particular sector or industry.

 What is a thematic ETF?